Consumers’ Access to Justice

 A Recent Federal Court Decision Strips Consumers Who Receive Illustrations at the Time of Policy Delivery of Their Rights to Enforce Existing Laws Against Fraud and Unfair Practices in the Use of Illustrations to Sell Life Insurance

 A federal court recently denied a group of California consumers who bought life insurance policies from Life Insurance Company of the Southwest (“LSW”) the right to enforce existing California laws prohibiting illegal insurance sales even though the same court had already found that LSW’s sales to those consumers were made in violation of California law.
 The court denied these consumers their day in court solely because they received their illustrations at the same time they received their policies.
-The court incorrectly held that the consumers could not legally rely on the illustrations in deciding whether to buy the policies because the court believed the consumers were bound by the policies the moment the policies were handed to them, which is wrong because it ignores consumers’ rights under California’s “Free Look Statute” to take ten days to review the policy and a key document (which may be shown to a consumer on computer or in hard copy) that is used in the sale of a Cash Value Life Insurance Policy that shows an example of how the policy click for more before deciding whether to keep the policy.
+The court incorrectly held that the consumers could not legally rely on the illustrations in deciding whether to buy the policies because the court believed the consumers were bound by the policies the moment the policies were handed to them, which is wrong because it ignores consumers’ rights under California’s “Free Look Statute” to take ten days to review the policy and illustration before deciding whether to keep the policy.
 The court’s decision was based on a misunderstanding of existing California law, which should be clarified so that consumers are able to enforce existing laws when they are victimized by illegal practices.

 In Joyce Walker, et al. v.
 Life Insurance Company of the Southwest, Case No. CV 10-09198-JVS (Central District of California, December 22, 2017), Dkt.
 874 at 18-20, the federal district court for the Central District of California held that LSW illegally sold its Provider and Paragon life insurance policies by giving its customers policy illustrations that violated California’s Illustration Statute (California Insurance Code Section 10509.950, et seq.)
 The illustration is the most important written disclosure that a consumer is given when buying a life insurance policy.
-For policies that are designed to have a cash value (such as A “universal life” policy is a permanent policy that does not have a required premium but instead has a “flexible premium” that allows the policy owner to pay premiums in w click for more and A “whole life” policy is a permanent policy that has a specified premium that, if paid, will keep the policy in force until the death of the insured.
-Whole life policies genera click for more), it shows how the the amount of money that is held in the savings account feature of a life insurance policy (other than a Term Policy, since term policies generally do not have a savings account fe click for more and Cash Surrender Value of the policy would develop over time based upon assumptions stated in the illustration concerning levels of Fees and the rate used in calculating what interest is added to the Cash Value of a Traditional or Indexed Universal Life Insurance Policy.
-Crediting rates are expressed as an annual percen click for more.
+For policies that are designed to have a cash value (such as universal life and whole life), it shows how the Accumulated Cash Value and Cash Surrender Value of the policy would develop over time based upon assumptions stated in the illustration concerning levels of Fees and Crediting Rates.
 Recognizing the importance of the illustration, the law of California (and just about every other state) closely regulates the contents of illustrations and requires that a copy of the illustration must be given to the consumer no later than the time the policy is delivered.
 Cal.
 Ins.
 Code § 10509.958.
 If the consumer accepts the policy, the consumer then has a minimum of 10 days within which to review the illustration and the policy and decide whether to keep the policy or to cancel it; this period of at least 10 days is called the “free look period” and is guaranteed by the “Free Look Statute” (Cal.
 Ins.
 Code § 10127.9).

 But the court in the LSW case ruled that even though LSW gave its customers illustrations that violated the Illustration Statute (by omitting required definitions that would have disclosed that LSW’s interest rate guarantees were not annual guarantees and were effectively worthless), the court held that consumers who received their illustrations at the same time they received their policies could not be part of a class action brought to enforce the Illustration Statute.
 The court ruled that the consumers were bound to the policies the moment the policies were delivered to them; the court then ruled that the consumers could not, as a matter of law, have relied on the illustrations because they were bound to the policies before they ever had an opportunity to review the illustrations!
 Joyce Walker, et al. v.
 Life Insurance Company of the Southwest, Case No. CV 10-09198-JVS (Central District of California, October 22, 2018), Dkt.
 1003 at 6-7.
 As a result, the court ruled, consumers who received illustrations only at the time of policy delivery had no ability to enforce the Illustration Statute that the court agreed LSW’s illustrations violated.